penguinguo/docs/docs/cooking-baking/milk-alternatives/index.md

     - -> Coconut without sugar
 - Verdict:
     - Weak flavor
-    - No creaminess.
+    - No creaminess
-    - A lot of additives.
+    - A lot of additives
-    - Low in nutrition.
+    - Low in nutrition

 | Front | Nutrition facts |
 |:-------------------:|:----------------:|